DJMF2015/GoldenShoes/ReadMe.md

 ### MVP:
 1. Users should be able to view a list of all products in stock
-2. User must be able to add, remove, edit/update a product to their shopping ‘cart’
+2. User must be able to add, remove, update a product to their shopping ‘cart’
 3. Users should be warned if an item is ‘out of stock’.
-Should be ‘clearly displayed’
+Should be ‘clearly displayed’ and user able to rceive message when product is 'on stock'.
-4. Users should be able to choose from a selection of shoe colours; shoe sizes; shoe style.
+4. Users should be able to choose from a selection of shoe colours, sizes, styles.
 5. Users should be able to checkout their items with the total amount correctly displayed.
-6. Users must have the choice to ‘order/buy’ at checkout stage.
+6. Users must have the ability to ‘order/buy’ at checkout stage.
 7. Users should be able to ‘filter’ a product by category
-8. Should have a contact form for customer support.
+8. Should have a contact form for customer support and saved to the database.
-9. Users’ social media should be limited to certain parts of a website only....
+9. Users’ social media should be limited to certain parts of a website only .

 #### Additional Features (if time)
 ● Make website into a PWA (progessive web app)

-### The Task
-As an AND Digital Associate, we want you to summarise;
-● The challenges that Golden Shoe are facing
-● The added value AND Digital can provide
-● Present your recommendations in a presentation and coded out demo format.
-You will need to bring this with you to your interview, as the Client will spend approximately 20 minutes going over it with you

-#### Some suggestions to help you structure your thoughts;
-- Think about the challenges Golden Show face, and why these exist
-- What solution(s) could AND Digital provide
-- How/why is this attractive?
-- Impact of these solutions
-- Remember you only have 20 minutes to present this to your Client
-- Get creative, think about what you’ve seen work (and didn’t work) in your day to day shopping experiences
-- You must produce working front end and back end code.
-Please bundle your code over to your recruiter in advance of the assessment centre so we can take a look.